top of page

 Illustrations by scottericksonart.com

-What if I can't physically make it into Fremantle or walk the distance?
+What if I can't physically make it into Fremantle?

 So glad you asked, below is a PDF link for you to use at home of all 12 stations.
 View it full screen on your computer monitor, download the App on your phone and view each stations explanation and reflection through your phone.
 Happy Easter.